ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Changing_the_Map's_Artist_or_Title/en.md

 4. Go into editor.
 Make sure the "Web" menu is enabled (not greyed out).
 5. Change the Artist/Title info.
 6.  **Do NOT exit the editor.**
-7. Use **File > Open...** to change the Artist/Title in other difficulties.
+7. Use `File` > `Open...` to change the Artist/Title in other difficulties.
 8. Full Submit.

 If you have any duplicated maps, please contact a BAT for resolution.

-**DO NOT SUBMIT IF THE EDITOR "WEB" MENU IS DISABLED.
-YOUR MAP WILL DUPLICATE.**
+**Do not submit if the editor "web" menu is disabled.
+Your map will duplicate.**